rajeski/A_B_Analysis_Test_Results/README.md

 # A/B Analysis Test Results
 ## Jupyter Notebook: A/B, e-commerce, website, test.

-Attempt to understand whether a given company should implement a new webpage or keep the current webpage by:
+An in-house project to understand whether a given company should implement a new webpage or keep the current webpage by:

 ### Probability-based approach
 - A/B test